deckhouse/deckhouse/modules/041-linstor/docs/USAGE.md

 description: Example of configuring the linstor Deckhouse module.
 LINSTOR storage configuration.
 Placing the application near the data (data locality).
 Migration of the application in case of problems with the node (storage-based fencing).
 ---

+{% alert level="danger" %}
+The current version of the module is outdated and is no longer supported.
+Switch to using the [sds-drbd](https://deckhouse.io/modules/sds-drbd/beta/) module.
+{% endalert %}

 {% alert level="warning" %}
 The module is guaranteed to work only in the following cases:
 - when using the stock kernels that come with [supported distributions](../../supported_versions.html#linux);